Last Updated May 30, 2020

 Just as people are not going offshore simply to reduce their cost of living but instead to get the best of both worlds, the space for hiring foreign workers has begun to gravitate toward a desire for overall quality versus a drive to cut costs wherever possible, including for labor.

 Even just 15 years ago, if you called customer service in the United States, you would often be routed to a call center in India.
-Businesses were all about cutting costs, and the fact that customers had to deal with frustrating communication barriers because of that was not a big concern for these companies.
+Businesses were all about cutting costs, and the fact that customers had to deal with frustrating communication barriers was not a big concern for these companies.
+The ultimate goal was to reduce costs.

 However, quality eventually won out and, today, everyone from FinTech companies to guys selling mattresses on e-commerce will route you to a call center in the US.
 You can literally call these places and they’ll answer with, “Hi, I’m Susan in Columbus, Ohio.
 How can I help you?”